-4. The Council receives a relatively small number of complaints, and vexatious and unreasonably persistent complainants are rare.
+- 40. SFC receives a relatively small number of complaints, and vexatious and unreasonably persistent complainants are rare.
 However, when they do occur, they can take up a disproportionate amount of time and resources.
-If the

-- 5. Complainants will be advised in writing why a decision has been made to restrict contact with them, they will be given details of the restricted contact arrangements and, if relevant, the length of time that these restrictions will be in place.
-For example, a complainant may be advised that, pending a decision being taken under a particular stage of the procedure, contact will be made only by letter. - 6.
-If we have already carried out an investigation into a complaint and the Council's complaints procedure has been exhausted, we may refuse to enter into any further correspondence or discussion about the matter with the complainant.
-We will however ensure that the complainant is given information about his or her right to contact the Scottish Public Services Ombudsman.
+If the complainant's behaviour adversely affects our ability to carry out our business, we will consider whether to restrict or discontinue contact with the complainant.
+We may restrict contact in person, by telephone, letter or electronically or by any combination of these.
+We will try to maintain at least one form of written contact, unless our complaints procedures have been exhausted. - 41.
+Complainants will be advised in writing why a decision has been made to restrict contact with them, they will be given details of the restricted contact arrangements and, if relevant, the length of time that these restrictions will be in place.
+For example, a complainant may be advised that, pending a decision being taken under a particular stage of the procedure, contact will be made only by letter. - 42.
+If we have already carried out an investigation into a complaint and the SFC's complaints procedure has been exhausted, we may refuse to enter into any further correspondence or discussion about the matter with the complainant.
+We will however ensure that the